wp-plugins/wooaffiliates/readme.txt

 === WooAffiliates ===
-Contributors: woothemes, mattyza, warrenholmes
-Donate Link: http://woothemes.com/
+Contributors: woothemes, mattyza, warrenholmes, hlashbrooke Donate Link: http://woothemes.com/
 Tags: widgets, affiliates, promotion
 Requires at least: 3.2
-Tested up to: 3.3
+Tested up to: 3.3.2
-Stable tag: 1.0.0
+Stable tag: 1.1.0

 Promote your WooThemes affiliate account (and your favourite WooThemes), using a slick widget on your website.